 All animals are susceptible to ethylene glycol (EG) toxicity, but it is most common in dogs and cats.
 Most intoxications are associated with ingestion of antifreeze, which is typically 95% EG. These 95% commercial antifreeze preparations are diluted ~50% with water when used in vehicle cooling systems.
 The widespread availability of antifreeze, its sweet taste and small minimum lethal dose, and the lack of public awareness of the toxicity (ie, improper storage and disposal) contribute to the frequency of this intoxication.
-In addition, antifreeze may be ingested because it is the only available liquid in cold weather or by way of intentional poisoning.
+In addition, antifreeze may be ingested by way of intentional poisoning or because it is the only available liquid in cold weather.
 Other sources of EG include some heat-exchange fluids used in solar collectors and ice-rink freezing equipment and some brake and transmission fluids.
 Cutaneous absorption from topical products that contain EG has been reported to cause toxicity in cats.

 EG intoxication occurs most commonly in temperate and cold climates because antifreeze is used both to decrease the freezing point and to increase the boiling point of radiator fluid.
-In colder climates, the incidence of EG intoxications is seasonal with most cases occurring in the fall, winter, and early spring when antifreeze is added to radiator fluid or cooling systems are flushed.
+In colder climates, the incidence of EG intoxications is seasonal, with most cases occurring in the fall, winter, and early spring, when antifreeze is added to radiator fluid or when cooling systems are flushed.

-The first of 2 rate-limiting biotransformation steps is the production of glycoaldehyde from EG by the enzyme alcohol dehydrogenase.
-Glycoaldehyde is then rapidly metabolized to glycolic acid.
+The first of two rate-limiting biotransformation steps is the production of glycoaldehyde from EG by the enzyme alcohol dehydrogenase.
+Glycolaldehyde is then rapidly metabolized to glycolic acid.
 The oxidation of glycolic acid to glyoxylic acid is the second rate-limiting step, which allows glycolic acid to accumulate, resulting in acidosis and nephrotoxicosis.
 Glyoxylic acid is rapidly metabolized to formic acid, carbon dioxide, glycine, serine, and oxalate.
 Oxalate is not further metabolized and is cytotoxic to the renal tubular epithelium and exacerbates the metabolic acidosis.
 Glycolic acid and oxalate are the metabolites thought to be most responsible for acute tubular necrosis associated with EG ingestion.
 Oxalate also combines with calcium to form a soluble complex that is excreted via glomerular filtration.
-Calcium oxalate crystals form within the lumina of tubules as the concentration of the glomerular filtrate increases and the pH decreases (smaller numbers of calcium oxalate crystals may also be observed in the adventitia of blood vessel walls throughout the body).
+Calcium oxalate crystals form within the lumina of tubules as water is reabsorbed from the glomerular filtrate and the pH decreases (smaller numbers of calcium oxalate crystals may also be observed in the adventitia of blood vessel walls throughout the body).

 Oliguric acute renal failure usually develops between 12 and 24 hr in cats and between 36 and 72 hr in dogs.
 Signs include lethargy, anorexia, dehydration, vomiting, diarrhea, oral ulcers, salivation, tachypnea, and possibly seizures or coma.
 The kidneys are often swollen and painful on abdominal palpation.